MozillaFoundation/foundation.mozilla.org/docs/stack.md

 #### A/B testing

-We use [wagtail-experiments](https://github.com/torchbox/wagtail-experiments) for CMS-based A/B testing.
-Please see its documentation for more information.
+We currently don't have any A/B testing going on.
+We used to use [wagtail-experiments](https://github.com/torchbox/wagtail-experiments) but we're going to switch over to [wagtail-ab-testing](https://github.com/torchbox/wagtail-ab-testing)

 ### S3